huggingface/aisheets/README.md

 --num-rows 100 # limit to 100 rows, leave empty for the full dataset
 ```

 Or you can use an alternative script that uses vllm inference instead of the inference client.
-This script helps you to save on inference costs, but it requires you to setup a vllm-compatiable flavor when running the job:
+This script helps you to save on inference costs, but it requires you to setup a vllm-compatible flavor when running the job:

 ```bash
 hf jobs uv run --flavor l4x1 \